kareniel/jonathandupre.com/content/blog/controls-when-you-dont-have-control.md

 ---
 title: Controls when you don't have control
 date: 2022-01-26
+description: Security controls can involve a measure of imposition, and of voluntary participation.
+There are some things that you can't control.
 ---

 Last night I was talking with a friend about the security of his accounting business.